ELKS1985/ELKS1985/README.md

 ## 📫 Get in touch: rachaelelkington@hotmail.com

-Looking for a coder with a conscience who can make sense of all that data?
-As a **data science graduate,** I've got the skills and passion to turn those endless streams of numbers into something meaningful.
+Looking for a coder with a conscience who can make sense of your data?
+As a **Data Scientist,** I've got the skills and passion to turn those endless streams of numbers into something meaningful!

-I'm not just in it for the money.
 I'm all about **using data for social good**.
 Whether it's improving healthcare, fighting climate change, or just making the world a better place, I'm ready to roll up my sleeves and get to work.

 So if you're looking for a **data-driven do-gooder,** look no further!